Tribox-Design/tribox-gatsby-website/content/work/izza-garlic.md

 date: 2021-01-24T14:16:03.216Z
 title: Izza Garlic
 thumbnail: ../assets/izza-cover.jpg
-shortDescription: Izza Garlic is a Cebu-based fried garlic producer offering a variety of garlic-based condiments from fried bits to sweet chilli oil.
 description: >-
   Izza Garlic is a Cebu-based fried garlic producer offering a variety of garlic-based condiments from fried bits to sweet chilli oil.